 If you sign and return the proxy form and any matter is presented at the Meeting in addition, as an amendment or a variation to the matters described in the Notice of Meeting, the Denison officers named as proxies will vote in their best judgment.
 When this Circular went to press, Denison's management was not aware of any matters to be considered at the Meeting other than the matters described in the Notice of Meeting or any amendments or variations to the matters described in the Notice.
-No director or executive officer has any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in matters to be acted upon at the Meeting other than (i) their election pursuant to the election of directors, and (ii) directors and executive officers may be granted stock options in accordance with the Company's Stock Option Plan.
+No director or executive officer has any material interest, direct or indirect, by way of beneficial ownership of securities or otherwise, in matters to be acted upon at the Meeting other than their election pursuant to the election of directors.